aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 Yes, all accounts including the Organization Management or root account have the same monitoring and logging services enabled.
 When supported, AWS security services like GuardDuty, Macie, and Security Hub have their delegated administrator account configured as the "security" account.
 These tools can be used within each local account (including the Organization Management account) within the organization to gain account level visibility or within the Security account for Organization wide visibility.
 For more information about monitoring and logging refer to [architecture documentation](../architectures/pbmm/architecture.md#7-logging-and-monitoring).

-### 1.7.0.
+### 1.6.10.
 How are the perimeter firewall configurations and licensing managed after deployment?

 While you deploy the perimeter firewalls with the Accelerator you will continue to manage firewall updates, configuration changes, and license renewals from the respective firewall management interface and not from the Accelerator config file.
 As these changes are not managed by the Accelerator you do not need to rerun the state machine to implement or track any of these changes.
 You can update the AMI of the 3rd party firewalls using the Accelerator, you must first remove the existing firewalls and redeploy them (as the Elastic IP's (EIP's) will block a parallel deployment) or deploy a second parallel firewall cluster and de-provision the first cluster when ready.

-### 1.7.1.
-Can the Fortinet Firewall deployments use Static Private IP Address assignments?
+### 1.6.11.
+Can the Fortinet Firewall deployments use static private IP address assignments?

 Yes, the `"port"` stanza in the configuration file can support a private static IP Address assignment from the subnet and az.

 Care must be exercised to assure the assigned IP Address is within the correct subnet and correct Availability zone.
 Also consider the Amazon reserved IP Addresses (first three addresses, and the last) within subnets when choosing an IP Address to assign.

 Using the `config.example.json` as a reference, static IP Assignments would look like this in the `ports:` stanza of the firewall deployment.